 3. Kickstand Deadlift

-front of the body often get a lot of our attention because: This deadlift variation also brings in a unilateral element, helping you strengthen one leg at a time.
+Why it works: This deadlift variation also brings in a unilateral element, helping you strengthen one leg at a time.
 This helps keep your muscles symmetrical, Rothberg says, while providing the same benefits as a regular deadlift.

 2. Step right foot back, so toe is in line with left heel, and keep right heel lifted.
 All weight should be on left leg.